waynodiablo/Oystercard/pills/clojure.md

 * What is the forecasted averages temperature of London, UK for the last 10 days?
 * How many of the next 10 days is it forecasted to be cloudy?
 * How many of the next 10 days is it forecasted not to be cloudy?

+Try to write small, reusable functions and make use of Clojure's [standard library](http://clojure.org/cheatsheet) wherever possible.

 ## Resources